Explore the breathtaking scenery, beautiful beaches and coastal walks close to Noyadd Trefawr

 Five miles from us you can find the sandy beaches of Aberporth and Tresaith and in 7 or 8 miles you arrive at Mwnt, Penbryn, Llangranog, Poppit Sands or Cymtudu.
 All these are stunning beaches with excellent walking on the Ceredigion coastal path.
 Further up the coast is New Quay – where Dylan Thomas based his ideas for Llareggub – perhaps the best place for taking boats out to spot dolphins and seals.

-Castles can be explored at Cilgerran, Cardigan, Newcastle Emlyn and Nevern; medieval abbeys at St Dogmaels and Strata Florida; stone age burial chambers at Pentre Ifan and a reconstructed iron house settlement at Castle Henllys.
+Castles can be explored at Cilgerran, Cardigan, Newcastle Emlyn and Nevern; medieval abbeys at St Dogmaels and Strata Florida; stone age burial chambers at Pentre Ifan and a reconstructed Bronze Age settlement at Castle Henllys.